 GpgFrontend

-A modern Enigma built on GnuPG.
-It brings clarity,
+A modern "Enigma" built on GnuPG.
+It brings easy and

-True cross-platform experience: Native support for Windows, macOS and Linux;
+Cross-platform: Native support for Windows, macOS and Linux.

-Fully portable: Run directly from a USB drive and move keys and settings
+Portable: Run directly from a USB drive and carry your keys.

-> If you appreciate GpgFrontend, just give it a ⭐ on GitHub: it’s like adopting
+> If you like GpgFrontend, you can give it a ⭐ on GitHub as donation. :)

 For detailed instructions on installation, usage, and troubleshooting, please

-comprehensive guidance beyond what is found in the README, ensuring you have the
+provides guidance beyond what is found in the README, ensuring you have the best

 The source code for the user manual is maintained in this